`

 Block Section #9-- Light Industry & Warehouses are found here.
 Earl's Automobile and Truck Repair garage is next door to Kreplach's (makers of Barrels, Boxes, and Bottles with all kinds of uses), and behind them are Kleinmann's Dry Storage, and Anselmi's & Scalise's Storage warehouse.
 Earl's side of the Block is 5" high, but the two Storage buildings are 7.5" high.
 All have multiple entrances and make for a particularly tough looking part of town.

-(Model Constructed and Photographed by Patrick Connor.)
-Front View of Earl's & Kreplach's Front View of Kleinmann's and Anselmi's & Scalise's Storage
+Front View of Earl's & Kreplach's Front View of Kleinmann's and Anselmi's & Scalise's Storage Anselmi's & Scalise's Side with Earl's Kreplach's and Kleinmann's Alley View

 Please Specify Desired Format

 Block Section #10-- A block of Shops featuring "O'Banion & Schofield's Flower Shop" where "Deanie" O'Banion ran the North Side Gang of Chicago (until business took a turn for the worse for him there one day), and "Sports Incorporated," where upstanding merchant Peter von Frantzius kept the Capone Mob armed with the latest in high powered weaponry.
 Other shops include the Law Offices of "Dewey, Cheatham, & Howe," "Tip Top Barbershop," and "Sterlington's: Gems, Gold, & Jewelry."
-A mix of upscale and working man's services, this block can be in the busy heart of any neighborhood.
+A mix of upscale and working man's services, this block can be in the busy heart of any city.

 Please Specify Desired Format